 Sites such as LinkedIn have become increasingly popular sources of information.
 Your profile can be the key to success or failure in a job application even before a job application.

 Unfortunately, a runaway recruiting industry has resulted in CV’s deposited in company databases everywhere, quite often without your permission or knowledge.
-Most employers are mindful that CV’s can be untruthful, contain exaggerated claims, or can have been doctored by unscrupulous recruiters.
-A common employer practice nowadays would be to run a quick comparison between the information on a CV and that posted onto professional social media sites.
+Most employers are mindful that CV’s can be untruthful, contain exaggerated claims, or can get doctored by unscrupulous recruiters.
+A standard employer practice nowadays would be to run a quick comparison between the information on a CV and that posted onto professional social media sites.